alphinV/IntroMLCapstone/README.md

 # IntroMLCapstone
-- This project containes all the ML modle for my Capstone project.
+- This project containes all the ML models for my Capstone project.

 Files:
 - LinearRegression.ipynb = Linear Regression